paritytech/shasper/README.md

 ## `substrate` client

-The `substrate` client uses Aura consensus and complete Serenity `beacon` v0.6 runtime.
+The `substrate` client uses Aura consensus and Serenity `beacon` v0.6 runtime.
 The client also inherents the complete networking stack from Substrate.
 Currently, the client can only validate blocks and cannot be a validator.